kinga-k-farkas/mit-deep-learning/README.md

 c.ContentsManager.preferred_jupytext_formats_save = "py:percent"
 ````

-Now all jupyter notebooks are jupytext compatible and can be changed directly from the ``.py`` files, while the ``.ipynb`` files are synchronised on the fly.
+Now all jupyter notebooks are jupytext compatible and can be changed directly from the ``.py`` files, while the ``.ipynb`` files are synchronised on the fly when page is refreshed.

 To run jupyter notebooks simply use the following command to launch the server: